Careers Service statement of service

 Feedback, compliments and complaints

 The Careers Service welcomes feedback.
-Students and other clients can provide feedback by various means, including questionnaires, postal letters and via email to email@example.com.
+Students and other clients can provide feedback by various means, including questionnaires and via email to email@example.com.

 Feedback, including compliments and complaints, is reviewed at least once a semester at a Careers Service staff meeting and, where appropriate, acted upon.